-To restore the favourable conservation condition of Northern Atlantic wet heaths with Erica tetralix in Gannivegil Bog SAC, which is defined by the following list of attributes and targets:
+To restore the favourable conservation condition of Northern Atlantic wet heaths with Erica tetralix in Maumturk Mountains SAC, which is defined by the following list of attributes and targets:

-Attribute Measure Target Notes Habitat area Hectares Area stable or increasing, subject to natural processes Northern Atlantic wet heaths with Erica tetralix have not been mapped in detail for Gannivegil Bog SAC but from current available data the total area of the qualifying habitat is estimated to be approximately 678ha, covering 32% of the SAC (NPWS internal files).
-Further details on this and the following attributes can be found in the Gannivegil Bog SAC conservation objectives supporting document for blanket bogs and associated habitats Habitat distribution Occurrence No decline, subject to natural processes The habitat is documented to occur throughout the SAC, being particularity abundant on hillsides in the south of the SAC, including the slopes of Croaghleconnel and Galwolie Hill.
-Elsewhere, it occurs in a mosaic with blanket bog on areas of higher ground and exposed rock.
+Attribute Measure Target Notes Habitat area Hectares Area stable or increasing, subject to natural processes Northern Atlantic wet heaths with Erica tetralix has not been mapped in detail for Maumturk Mountains SAC, but from current available data the total area of the qualifying habitat is estimated to be approximately 4,460ha, covering 33% of the SAC (NPWS internal files).
+Further details on this and the following attributes can be found in the Maumturk Mountains SAC conservation objectives supporting document for blanket bogs and associated habitats Habitat distribution Occurrence No decline, subject to natural processes The habitat occurs on the lower slopes of the mountains and in other areas with gentle/ moderately sloping ground in the SAC.
+It occurs in association with other habitats including blanket bog, dry heath and upland grassland (NPWS internal files).
 Further information can be found within NPWS internal files and the blanket bogs and associated habitats supporting document Ecosystem function: soil nutrients Soil pH and appropriate nutrient levels at a representative number of monitoring stops Maintain soil nutrient status within natural range See the blanket bogs and associated habitats supporting document for further details Community diversity Abundance of variety of vegetation communities Maintain variety of vegetation communities, subject to natural processes The diversity of wet heath communities within this SAC is unknown.
-Further information on vegetation communities associated with this habitat is presented in Perrin et al. (2014) Vegetation composition: cross-leaved heath Occurrence within 20m of a representative number of monitoring stops Cross-leaved heath (Erica tetralix) present within a 20m radius of each monitoring stop Attribute and target based on Perrin et al. (2014) Vegetation composition: positive indicator species Percentage cover at a representative number of 2m x 2m monitoring stops Cover of positive indicator species at least 50% Attribute and target based on Perrin et al. (2014), where the list of positive indicator species for this habitat is also presented Vegetation composition: lichens and bryophytes Percentage cover at a representative number of 2m x 2m monitoring stops Total cover of Cladonia and Sphagnum species, Racomitrium lanuginosum and pleurocarpous mosses at least 10% Attribute and target based on Perrin et al. (2014) Vegetation composition: ericoid species and crowberry Percentage cover at a representative number of 2m x 2m monitoring stops Cover of ericoid species and crowberry (Empetrum nigrum) at least 15% Attribute and target based on Perrin et al. (2014) Vegetation composition: dwarf shrub species Percentage cover at a representative number of 2m x 2m monitoring stops Cover of dwarf shrubs less than 75% Attribute and target based on Perrin et al. (2014) Vegetation composition: negative indicator species Percentage cover at a representative number of 2m x 2m monitoring stops Total cover of negative indicator species less than 1% Attribute and target based on Perrin et al. (2014), where the list of negative indicator species for this habitat is also presented Vegetation composition: non- native species Percentage cover at, and in local vicinity of, a representative number of 2m x 2m monitoring stops Cover of non-native species less than 1% Attribute and target based on Perrin et al. (2014)
+Further information on vegetation communities associated with this habitat is presented in Perrin et al. (2014) Vegetation composition: cross-leaved heath Occurrence within 20m of a representative number of monitoring stops Cross-leaved heath (Erica tetralix) present within a 20m radius of each monitoring stop Attribute and target based on Perrin et al. (2014) Vegetation composition: positive indicator species Percentage cover at a representative number of 2m x 2m monitoring stops Cover of positive indicator species at least 50% Attribute and target based on Perrin et al. (2014), where the list of positive indicator species for this habitat is also presented Vegetation composition: lichens and bryophytes Percentage cover at a representative number of 2m x 2m monitoring stops Total cover of Cladonia and Sphagnum species, Racomitrium lanuginosum and pleurocarpous mosses at least 10% Attribute and target based on Perrin et al. (2014) Vegetation composition: ericoid species and crowberry Percentage cover at a representative number of 2m x 2m monitoring stops Cover of ericoid species and crowberry (Empetrum nigrum) at least 15% Attribute and target based on Perrin et al. (2014) Vegetation composition: dwarf shrub species Percentage cover at a representative number of 2m x 2m monitoring stops Cover of dwarf shrubs less than 75% Attribute and target based on Perrin et al. (2014) Vegetation composition: negative indicator species Percentage cover at a representative number of 2m x 2m monitoring stops Total cover of negative indicator species less than 1% Attribute and target based on Perrin et al. (2014), where the list of negative indicator species for this habitat is also presented Vegetation composition: non- native species Percentage cover at, and in local vicinity of, a representative number of 2m x 2m monitoring stops Cover of non-native species less than 1% Attribute and target based on Perrin et al. (2014) Vegetation composition: native trees and shrubs Percentage cover in local vicinity of a representative number of monitoring stops Cover of scattered native trees and shrubs less than 20% Attribute and target based on Perrin et al. (2014)